 On 31 October 2015, it became mandatory for teachers to report known cases of FGM to the police.
-In these situations, the DSL and/or head will be informed and that the member of teaching staff has called the police to report suspicion that FGM has happened.
+'Known' cases are those where either a girl informs the person that an act of FGM - however described - has been carried out on her or where the person observes physical signs on a girl appearing to show that an act of FGM has been carried out and the person has no reason to believe that the act was, or was part of, a surgical operation within section 1(2)a or b of the FGM Act.
+In these situations, the DSL and/or Headteacher will be informed of the situation and that the member of teaching staff has called the police to report suspicion that FGM has happened.